 - Don’t assume your house isn’t “posh” enough.
 We live in a tiny village in a fairly typical new house.
 We probably get a new message every month from someone wanting to stay in our location.
-People want the location first, and somewhere clean and comfortable, second.
+People who home exchange want the location first, and somewhere clean and comfortable, second.

 - Don’t assume you need to be in a city, or close to the beach.
 You never know why someone might want to visit your home town – it could be for a job, to see family, or explore a niche hobby.
 One of our hosts had previously hosted the son of another Home Exchange family, when he was doing a medical school placement at the local hospital.

-- You don’t need to empty out your house.
+- You don’t need to empty out your house when home exchanging.
 People who home exchange want to stay in a regular home.
 By all means pack away valuables.
 But it’s okay to leave most of your clothes, books, food etc in their usual spots.

 - Do be prepared to invest some time in finding people to exchange with.
 The odds of one person being happy to swap with you, at the same time you want to swap with them, is quite low.
 On average, you’ll need to contact about 10 people to find someone who wants to swap homes with you.

 - Take the time to register with the site and adjust your preferences so you can only be contacted by ‘verified’ members.
 This means someone has taken the time to check their identity and location, so there’s less chance of something going wrong.